paulAlexSerban/wbk--wordpress-playground/wiki/troubleshooting.md

 - go to FPT File Manager and rename plugin director in `/wp-content/plugins/PLUGIN_DIR`

 ## Locked out by Security Plugin AIOS (All-in-on Security)
-- you need to rest it's setting
+- you need to reset it's setting
 - use previous tip: "How to deactivate plugin if locked out of dashboard"
 - install - All-in-One WP Security Reset plugin - follow - https://www.tipsandtricks-hq.com/wordpress-security-and-firewall-plugin